 Gain an insight into the culture of the European Renaissance on this MA.
 Warwick's Centre for the Study of the Renaissance offers an interdisciplinary research environment.
 The term in Venice will add an international dimension to your profile, and all modules will help you develop and present nuanced arguments, while giving you deeper knowledge of the Renaissance period from a range of disciplinary perspectives.

 This is the only Renaissance MA in the UK to offer students the opportunity to spend a full term in Venice (Italian language lessons included).
-This MA, which covers the period c.1300-c.1650 across Europe, provides a foundation in the art, literature, philosophy, religion and science of the period, exploring their interconnections with the social and political context.
+This MA covers the period c.1300-c.1650 across Europe.
+It provides a foundation in the art, history, literature, philosophy, religion and science of the period, exploring their interconnections with the social and political context.
 Strongly interdisciplinary, it is taught by academics drawn from the Departments of Classics, English, History, History of Art, and from the School of Modern Languages and Cultures.

 Previously, a selection of the following options have been offered: